generalmotors/covidwatch-android-tcn/README.md

 ```

 Once Firebase is configured, create and replace the `google-services.json` in the Android project with one from your instance.

+Setup the backend API for iBeacon TCN Retrieval and to post user’s phone number

 Update the API URL in the following files to the url of your [Contact Tracing Services](https://github.com/generalmotors/contact-tracing-mobile-app-backend) instance.